BraedenLyman/ParentPal/README.md

 3. A list of all selected Health records types for that child will then appear

 **Adding Health Records**
-(Note: The selected Health Record type (From the navigation bar) will be the type of Health Record that you are adding)
+</br>(Note: The selected Health Record type (From the navigation bar) will be the type of Health Record that you are adding)

 1. Click the **"Add"** button (bottom right)
 2. Enter the corresponding health record details